ovoxojxy/HojichaResearchChannel/docs/behavior_extensions/cross_turn_information_retention.md

 ### Mechanism vs. Byproduct Test

 **Explicit markers are the mechanism if:**
-- Reference frequency predicts success independently of verbosity and instruction-following
+- Reference frequency predicts success independently of verbosity and instruction-following (test via multiple regression with confidence intervals on coefficients)
-- Removing explicit references (via post-processing) degrades performance
+- Removing explicit references (via post-processing) degrades performance (test via paired comparison with confidence intervals on performance difference)
-- Implicit retention (measured via semantic consistency) doesn't fully account for success
+- Implicit retention (measured via semantic consistency) doesn't fully account for success (test via nested model comparison, e.g., likelihood ratio test or AIC/BIC comparison)

 **They're a byproduct if:**
-- Verbosity-matched zero-reference models succeed equivalently
+- Verbosity-matched zero-reference models succeed equivalently (equivalence test as described in Control Condition 1)
-- Instruction-following increases markers without improving success
+- Instruction-following increases markers without improving success (test via interaction effect: instruction × marker frequency on success, with confidence intervals)
-- Explicit markers correlate with verbosity but not with task success after controlling for verbosity
+- Explicit markers correlate with verbosity but not with task success after controlling for verbosity (test via partial correlation with confidence intervals, or regression with verbosity as covariate)

 ### Falsification Criteria

 The explicit reference → success claim is invalidated if:

-1. **Zero-reference equivalence**: Zero-reference trajectories succeed at ≥90% of high-reference success rates on identical tasks
+1. **Zero-reference equivalence**: Equivalence testing (TOST) demonstrates that zero-reference trajectories succeed at rates statistically equivalent to high-reference trajectories on identical tasks, with the equivalence margin justified based on practical significance.
+The claim is falsified if the 90% confidence interval for the success rate difference falls entirely within the equivalence margin, indicating that explicit markers do not meaningfully improve success rates.

-2. **Verbosity correlation**: Explicit reference frequency correlates more strongly with verbosity (r>0.6) than with task success (r<0.3)
+2. **Verbosity correlation dominance**: The 95% confidence interval for the correlation between explicit reference frequency and verbosity excludes zero and is substantially larger (non-overlapping confidence intervals or effect size difference) than the 95% confidence interval for the correlation between explicit reference frequency and task success (after controlling for verbosity).
+This indicates reference frequency is more strongly associated with verbosity than with functional retention.

-3. **Implicit retention priority**: Models with high explicit markers but low implicit retention (semantic inconsistency) fail at higher rates than models with low explicit markers but high implicit retention
+3. **Implicit retention priority**: Models with high explicit markers but low implicit retention (semantic inconsistency) fail at significantly higher rates than models with low explicit markers but high implicit retention, as determined by a statistical test (e.g., chi-square, logistic regression) with confidence intervals on the failure rate difference.
+The claim is falsified if explicit markers do not compensate for implicit retention failures, indicating markers are not the primary mechanism.

 ## 5. Structural Signals